kamathhrishi/MyWebsite/_posts/2021-06-10-modelvsdataml.markdown

 <br>
 <br>
 </center>
-<p>To summarize if you have a lot of labelled data, compute and have short-term targets use data centric ML.
-Else use model-centric or a combination of
+<p>To summarize if you have a lot of labelled data, compute infrastructure and short-term targets use data centric ML.
+Else use model-centric or a combination of both.
 both.</p>